graphcore/examples/applications/tensorflow/cnns/training/README.md

 | `configs.yml`       | File where configurations are defined. |
 | `test/`             | Test files - run using `python3 -m pytest` after installing the required packages. |

-## Training examples

-The default values for each of the supported data sets should give good results.
-See below for details on how best to use the `--data-dir` and `--dataset` options.

-If you set a `DATA_DIR` environment variable (`export DATA_DIR=path/to/data`) then that will be used by default if `--data-dir` is omitted.

-Note also that the `--generated-data` option can be set which will transfer randomised instead of real data.

-### ImageNet - ResNet-50

-In this application you can find support for the ResNet family of neural networks of a number of model sizes, including ResNet50.

-This model fits on a single MK2 IPU with a batch size of up to 8:

-    python train.py --model resnet --model-size 50 --dataset imagenet --data-dir .../imagenet-data/ --batch-size 8

-Training over many IPUs can use both model and data parallelism.
-An example using 8 IPUs with four replicas of a two stage pipeline model is:

-    python train.py --dataset imagenet --data-dir .../imagenet-data --model-size 50 --batch-size 2 --shards 2 \
-    --pipeline --gradient-accumulation-count 128 --pipeline-splits b3/0/relu --pipeline-schedule Grouped \
-    --available-memory-proportion 0.4 --xla-recompute --replicas 4

-Note that some combinations of options might not work.
-For example, it will not be possible to add replication for a model that is a tight fit on a single IPU because replication introduces additional control code and buffers for copying updated gradients between replicas.

-There are a number of options that will help achieve a higher accuracy, many of which are detailed below.
-For example, the following configuration trains ResNet50 using 16 Mk2 IPUs.
-Each IPU runs a single data-parallel replica of the model with a micro-batch size of 8.
-We use a gradient accumulation count of 8, and 16 replicas in total for a global batch size of 1024 (8 * 8 * 16).
-Activations for the forwards pass are re-calculated during the backwards pass.
-Partials saved to tile memory within the convolutions are set to half-precision to maximise throughput on the IPU.
-This example uses the SGD-M optimizer with group normalisation, cosine learning rate and label smoothing to train to >75.90% validation accuracy in 65 epochs.

-    python train.py --model resnet --model-size 50 --dataset imagenet --data-dir .../imagenet-data/ \
-    --replicas 16 --batch-size 8 --gradient-accumulation-count 8 --epochs 65 \
-    --xla-recompute --optimiser momentum --momentum 0.90 --ckpts-per-epoch 1 \
-    --internal-exchange-optimisation-target balanced --normalise-input --stable-norm \
-    --enable-half-partials --lr-schedule cosine --label-smoothing 0.1 --eight-bit-io

-On MK1 IPUs, the model will fit on a single IPU with a batch size of 1.

-    python train.py --dataset imagenet --data-dir .../imagenet-data --model-size 50 --batch-size 1 --available-memory-proportion 0.1

-The following configuration achieves >75.9% accuracy for 16 MK1 IPUs.
-The MK1 IPU has less on-chip memory so the ResNet50 model is pipelined over 4 IPUs and the available memory proportion option is set to adjust how much memory is used for convolutions and matrix multiplications.
-Each IPU executes its corresponding pipeline stage with a micro-batch size of 4.
-We use a gradient accumulation count of 64, and 4 replicas in total for a global batch size of 1024 (4 * 64 * 4).
-Activations for the forwards pass are re-calculated during the backwards pass.
-Partials saved to tile memory within the convolutions are set to half-precision to maximise throughput on the IPU.
-This example uses the SGD-M optimizer with group normalisation, cosine learning rate and label smoothing to train to >75.90% validation accuracy in 65 epochs.

-    python train.py --model resnet --model-size 50 --dataset imagenet --data-dir .../imagenet-data \
-    --shards 4 --replicas 4 --batch-size 4 --gradient-accumulation-count 64 --epochs 65 \
-    --pipeline --pipeline-splits b1/2/relu b2/3/relu b3/5/relu --pipeline-schedule Grouped \
-    --xla-recompute --optimiser momentum --momentum 0.90 --ckpts-per-epoch 1 \
-    --max-cross-replica-buffer-size 100000000 --available-memory-proportion 0.6 0.6 0.6 0.6 0.6 0.6 0.16 0.2 \
-    --internal-exchange-optimisation-target balanced --normalise-input --stable-norm \
-    --enable-half-partials --lr-schedule cosine --label-smoothing 0.1 --eight-bit-io

-### ImageNet - ResNeXt

-ResNeXt is a variant of ResNet that adds multiple paths to the ResBlocks.

-The following configuration will train a ResNeXt-101 model to 78.8% validation accuracy in 120 epochs on 16 Mk2 IPUs (the number of epochs has not been tuned):

-    python train.py --model resnext --model-size 101 --dataset imagenet --data-dir .../imagenet-data \
-    --shards 2 --replicas 8 --batch-size 6 --gradient-accumulation-count 16 --epoch 120 \
-    --pipeline  --pipeline-splits b3/3/relu --pipeline-schedule Grouped \
-    --xla-recompute --optimiser momentum --momentum 0.9 --ckpts-per-epoch 1 \
-    --internal-exchange-optimisation-target balanced --disable-variable-offloading \
-    --normalise-input --stable-norm --base-learning-rate -11 --no-validation \
-    --enable-half-partials --lr-schedule cosine --label-smoothing 0.1 --eight-bit-io

-### ImageNet - EfficientNet

-We recommend that you split the model across 2 or 4 IPUs for the best throughput.
-For example this will achieve good B0 model convergence pipelined over 4 IPUs, with the RMSprop optimiser and 32 bit precision for weight updates:

-    python train.py --model efficientnet --model-size B0 --data-dir .../imagenet-data --shards 4 \
-    --batch-size 4 --pipeline --gradient-accumulation-count 128 --pipeline-splits block2b block4a block6a --xla-recompute \
-    --pipeline-schedule Grouped --optimiser RMSprop --precision 16.32

-Note that larger models (B1, B2, etc.) will automatically increase the image size used.
-You can override this behaviour with the `--image-size` option if needed.

-Changing the dimension of the group convolutions can make the model more efficient on the IPU.
-To keep the number of parameters approximately the same, you can reduce the expansion ratio.
-For example a modified EfficientNet-B0 model, with a similar number of trainable parameters can be trained using:

-    python train.py --model efficientnet --model-size B0 --data-dir .../imagenet-data --batch-size 8 \
-    --shards 4 --pipeline --gradient-accumulation-count 64 --pipeline-splits block2a/SE block4a block5c --xla-recompute \
-    --pipeline-schedule Grouped --optimiser RMSprop --precision 16.32 --group-dim 16 --expand-ratio 4 --groups 4

-This should give a similar validation accuracy as the standard model but with improved training throughput.

-### ImageNet - EfficientNet - Inference

-The training harness can also be used to demonstrate inference performance using the `validation.py` script.
-For example, to check inference for EfficientNet use:

-    python validation.py --model efficientnet --model-size B0 --dataset imagenet --batch-size 8 \
-    --generated-data --repeat 10 --batch-norm

 ## Configurations